 - Fallen leaves, rather than being blown and removed from a property, can be mulched to feed lawn and garden soil.

 Air quality improves when leaf blowers are not used, bringing health benefits to everyone.

 - Leaf blowers propel into the air particulates and dangerous contaminants -- dirt, dust, pollen, fecal matter, mold, fungus spores, pesticides, herbicides, lead, organic and elemental carbon.
 Absorbed into the lungs, particulate matter can increase the number and severity of asthma attacks, bronchitis, and other lung diseases, particularly among children, the elderly and landscapers.

-- The hydrocarbon emission of a half-hour of yard work with a two-stroke leaf blower is equivalent to 40 cars idling for an hour.
+- The hydrocarbon emission of one of yard work with a two-stroke leaf blower is equivalent to driving 1,100 miles in a car.
 In one hour, a gas leaf blower can send five pounds of particulates into the air, emitting carbon monoxide, nitrous oxides, and hydrocarbons.

 - A ban on leaf blowing in the summer months is especially beneficial because emissions from gas-powered machines are worse in warm weather.